-FIU-IND is regularly exchanging information with foreign FIUs over Egmont Secure Web on suspected money laundering and terrorist financing cases.
-FIU-IND has MOUs with 19 countries.
-MoUs with four more countries were signed in 2012-13.
-FIU-IND and also initiated the process to enter into MOUs with other foreign FIUs for further cooperation and exchange of information.
+FIU-IND was admitted as a member of the Egmont Group of FIUs in May, 2007.
+FIU-IND is regularly sharing information with foreign FIUs over Egmont Secure Web on suspected money laundering and terrorist financing cases.
+FIU-IND has signed MOUs with 24 countries including 5 MoUs signed in 2013-14.
+FIU-IND, however, does not decline a request for information due to absence of MoU.